1j01/ooplie/README.md

 ![Control flow indication mockup](./control-flow-indication-mockup.svg)

-The IDE could support mathematical equation/expression editing (you know, the kind that isn't equivalent to using Notepad), and resources like images could be drag-and-droppable and be used directly in expressions.
+The IDE could support visual mathematical equation/expression editing, and resources like images could be drag-and-droppable and be used directly in expressions.

 It could automatically search for modules related to code you type that isn't understood.